san-alt-delete/Idle-Home-Save-Grabber/README.md

 ## How to use
 Grab the executable file release from [here](https://github.com/san-alt-delete/Idle-Home-Save-Grabber/releases/download/beta/Idle.Home.Save.Grabber.exe).
 Save it somewhere you can quickly access.

 Simply run the executable.
+If you get a security warning, you can click **more information** and then **Run anyway**.
 If it found a save code, it should return something like this:
 ![Screenshot](https://github.com/san-alt-delete/Idle-Home-Save-Grabber/raw/main/Screenshot.png)

 You can now paste the save code in the game!